 - Max Power Handling: 120 Watts

 - 5-1/4″ woven aramid fiber bass driver and 1″ soft-dome tweeter

 What we love about them: Smooth treble and midrange; nice punchy bass; plays nice with any genre of music; easy to listen to

 What to think about: Not the most detailed; can be boomy with the wrong amp; a little power-hungry.

-If you’re looking for a low-cost do it all hi-fi speaker, the ELAC Debut 2.0 B5.2 is the one to get.
-Designed by master speaker designer Andrew Jones, they have smooth treble and midrange, along with a nice punchy bass that plays nice with any genre of music.
+If you’re looking for a low-cost, do it all hi-fi speaker, the ELAC Debut 2.0 B5.2 is the one to get.
+Designed by master speaker designer Andrew Jones, they have smooth treble and midrange and a nice punchy bass that plays nicely with any genre of music.

-It’s a speaker that’s easy to listen to and matches up well with a wide variety of electronics.
+It’s a speaker that’s easy to listen to and matches up well with various electronics.
 So if you want to get acquainted with audiophile stuff like soundstage, imaging, and perspective without spending a ton of money, this is an excellent speaker to buy.

 Conversely, they aren’t as detailed as some other speakers listed here (including the one above).
-However, if you pair them with too lively a receiver/amp, the bass can be boomy.
+However, the bass can be boomy if you pair them with too lively a receiver/amp.

 For: Audiophiles who want a fun-sounding affordable speaker